-American motherhood has changed in many ways since Mother’s Day was first celebrated more than 100 years ago.
-Today’s moms are more educated than ever before.
+American motherhood has changed in many ways in the last 100 years Today’s moms are more educated than ever before.
 A majority of women with a young child are in the labor force, and more mothers are serving as their family’s sole or primary “breadwinner.”
 At the same time, the share of women who are stay-at-home moms has increased in recent years.

 Here are some key findings about American mothers and motherhood from Pew Research Center reports:

 - Women are more likely now to become mothers than they were a decade ago.
 The share of U.S. women at the end of their childbearing years (ages 40 to 44) who had ever given birth in 2016 was 86%, up from 80% in 2006.
 This was similar to the share who were mothers in the early 1990s.